rcrtss/rcrtss.github.io/_projects/7_multi_agent_roundtable.md

 Suppose a **tech startup** wants to decide whether to migrate from local servers to the cloud.
 Here’s how *Gawain* operates:

-1. The CEO (the King) describes the problem: *“Should we move our infrastructure to the cloud?”*
+1. The CEO describes the problem: *“Should we move our infrastructure to the cloud?”*
 2. The **Gatekeeper** clarifies questions about company size, security needs, and cost constraints.
 3. It proposes three expert agents:
    * **FinOps Agent** – specialized in financial trade-offs and cost projections.
    * **DevOps Agent** – expert in deployment, scalability, and performance.
    * **Data Governance Agent** – focused on compliance, privacy, and data control.
-4. The King approves the setup.
+4. The user approves the setup.
 5. The **Round Table** begins its first discussion round.
 Each agent presents arguments based on its expertise.
 6. The **Rules Engine** coordinates multiple rounds of discussion, rebuttals, and voting.
 7. The **Notary Agent** summarizes the consensus: a structured recommendation balancing cost, scalability, and risk.
-8. The King reads the report in the **Royal Dashboard**, reviews confidence metrics, and makes an informed decision.
+8. The user reads the report in the **Dashboard**, reviews confidence metrics, and makes an informed decision.

-*Gawain* thus provides structured, multi-perspective reasoning that is explainable, auditable, and ready for real-world decision-making.

 ---